 In the Rauschenberg combines of the mid-1950s he turned collage into assemblage, anticipating and outshining Bruce Conner out west.
 If John Chamberlain flees associations with car crashes, Rauschenberg tossed an automobile tire around a goat and called it his Monogram.
 Before Jasper Johns, he had scrawled numbers on white canvas.
 Rauschenberg's Paint Cans happen to belong to Johns.

 His silkscreens of the 1960s threw media icons up on canvas.
 As he instigated Pop Art, he gave it a startling everyday reality.
 Like installation artists, he also recycled his environment.
 After he left New York in 1970, he even made art out of the cardboard packing cases that once headed off to his dealer, Leo Castelli, who had taken him on years before at the urging of Ileana Sonnabend.

 Rauschenberg defied categories.
 Starting with him, painting had one foot in the beauty of abstraction, one foot in Pop skepticism, and a few dancing feet left over for performance art.

 A different Rauschenberg is on view in Soho.
 He knew all along what video and postmodern art would one day mean.
 He looks like an artist for the 1990s.

-As I reached a sound-activated work, three members of generation X were having a super time.
+As I reached a sound-activated work, three members of gen X were having a super time.
 They were giving art the left-over noises of a frat party.
 In reply, blobs of mud plopped up and down, with the simmering provocation of Postmodernism.